H-0341

 Plain Language

-Developers are prohibited from placing an inherently dangerous AI system into the stream of commerce unless they have first conducted documented testing, evaluation, verification, and validation at least as stringent as the latest NIST AI Risk Management Framework.
-For AI systems that create reasonably foreseeable risks under the standard-of-care provision (§ 4193f), the developer must mitigate risks to the extent possible, consider alternatives, and disclose vulnerabilities and mitigation tactics to deployers.
-This is a pre-market gate — the system cannot be offered, sold, leased, or given away without satisfying these conditions.
+Developers may not place an inherently dangerous AI system in commerce unless they have first conducted documented testing, evaluation, verification, and validation at least as stringent as the latest NIST AI Risk Management Framework.
+For any AI system creating reasonably foreseeable risks of harm under § 4193f, the developer must mitigate those risks to the extent possible, consider alternatives, and disclose vulnerabilities and mitigation tactics to downstream deployers.
+This is a pre-distribution gate — developers cannot release the product without completing NIST-level safety evaluation and documentation, and must affirmatively disclose residual risks to deployers.

 Statutory Text